matplotlib/CZI_2021-03_mpl/LOI.md

 Matplotlib has been maintained by a vibrant, primarily volunteer, community.
 However we have grown too big and widely used to continue on solely volunteer effort.
-For the past 15 months (via EOSS Round 1 and 3) we have had supported developers which has had a huge positive effect on the project.
-We propose to continue this effort.
+For the past 15 months (via EOSS Round 1 and 3) we have had supported developers which has had a huge positive effect on the project;  We propose to continue this effort.

 The primary component of the proposed work is the continued maintenance of the library.
-Maintenance covers a wide range of tasks including triaging bug reports, fixing bugs, reviewing Pull Requests, tagging and building releases, and keeping the continuous integration services running.
+Maintenance covers a wide range of tasks including triaging and fixing bugs, reviewing Pull Requests, tagging and building releases, and keeping the continuous integration services running.
 These tasks are essential for the project's health; though each individually is small, they are frequently time critical and tedious.
-I is unfair and impractical to rely solely on volunteers to accomplish such tasks which are best handled by a paid developer.
+It is unfair and impractical to rely solely on volunteers to accomplish such tasks.

-In particular, review of new Issues and PRs is a critical task that we were not able to keep up with prior to 2020 resulting in an ever growing backlog.
-There may be critical bug reports or insightful feature requests among the issues, while among the PRs there may be useful contributions or bug fixes that would improve Matplotlib for direct users and downstream packages.
-The backlog is discouraging for new and occasional contributors and distracting for core developers.
+In particular, reviewing new Issues and PRs was task that, with only volunteer effort, we could not keep up with leading to an ever growing backlog.
+There may be critical bug reports or insightful feature requests among the issues, while among the PRs there may be useful contributions or bug fixes that would improve Matplotlib.
+Further, the backlog is discouraging for new and occasional contributors and distracting for core developers.

-Having maintenance tasks promptly and reliably addressed and reducing the Issue/PR backlog both drastically improve the contribution experience for everyone working on the project.
+Having maintenance tasks promptly and reliably addressed and reducing the Issue/PR backlog improve the contribution experience for everyone working on the project.
 We propose to devote three quarters of a developer's time to continue handling these tasks.

 In addition to on-going and routine maintenance, there are substantial, but incremental, enhancement to Matplotlib that require long blocks of dedicated